-In 2023, a new, modern hospital will be completed at Ullandhaug in Stavanger.
-This will result in Stavanger University Hospital (SUS) having two locations, one to cater for out-patients and one for in-patients.
-This significant change provides an excellent opportunity to re-think established routines, such as how healthcare staff collaborate and how to ensure the best possible relationship between patients and medical specialists.
-EGGS worked with SUS to meet these criteria, to deliver an outstanding, more compassionate healthcare service.
+In 2024, a new, modern hospital will be completed at Ullandhaug in Stavanger.
+This provides an excellent opportunity to rethink established routines, such as how healthcare staff collaborates and how to ensure a supporting, empowering, and valuable patient experience.
+EGGS worked in close collaboration with the hospital's organisational development team to meet these criteria and to explore potentials within the organisation.

-In close collaboration with Stavanger University ’s core team, EGGS set out to enhance all future 2023 service offerings at the hospital’s daycare unit.
-The goals were as follows:
+In close collaboration with New Stavanger University Hospital’s organisational development team, EGGS set out to explore potential organisational models and service offerings for the hospital's daycare unit.
+The goals were to:

-Discover what patients and their families believe is essential when meeting with healthcare staff (nurses, doctors and surgeons) to create and offer better, more sympathetic services.
+Discover what patients and their families believe is essential when meeting with healthcare staff (nurses, doctors, and surgeons) and what brings an added value to the health care services.

 Find ways to break down silos between departments in the hospital to promote closer cooperation and less information hierarchy.

 Educate the core team in service design methods to place patients at the heart of future service developments.

 Employee and patient involvement as a key driver for innovation

 As a part of the transition towards New Stavanger University Hospital, the hospital has defined user involvement of both patients and staff as critical drivers for renewal and improvement in the health services.
 Moving into new hospital spaces means new ways of working.
 To adopt new working methods, the hospital is involving employees as much as possible.
 A belief is that good working conditions for employees will provide the best possible experience for the users of the hospital.